ChallenBellamey/PiSSearch/README.md

 10. Enter "node index.js" into the terminal to run the program.
 It may take a few minutes to download the captions.
 11. Look for a newly created "matches" folder, and the results will be contained within.

+*Make sure to check the quotas section on the YouTube Data API v3 page of the Google APIs and services dashboard, as they only give you 10,000 requests per day.
+If you start encountering errors, it may be because you have exhausted your daily API quota.*

+*This version of the program involves some "web-scraping" to download the captions of the videos, which is probably a no-no in the eyes of Youtube.
+It is possible to replace this using Youtube API, however it will significantly increase your quota usage.
+If required, I can modify the program to fully use the Youtube API and avoid web-scraping.*

 Please feel free to contact me if you need any help with any of these steps!
 - Challen